 Since $m_H<2m_W$, at least one of the $W$ bosons must be off its mass-shell, and therefore can be expected to have some scalar component.
 This component will behave like noise, reducing the observed correlations, so we might expect the degree of the observed correlations in the simulation to depend on the range of the $W$ boson masses accepted.
-Changing the range of $W$ boson mass permitted can also be expected modify the impact of relativistic and finite-width corrections.
-The values of $\sigmachshww$ and $\ithreemax$ were therefore determined for several different selections, each being defined by the veto on same-flavour leptons and a lower bound $m_W^<$ on the smaller of the masses of the two reconstructed $W$ bosons.
+Changing the selected range of $W^*$ boson masses can also be expected to modify the impact of relativistic and finite-width corrections.
+The values of $\itwomax$ and $\ithreemax$ were therefore determined for several different selections, each being defined by the veto on same-flavour leptons and a lower bound $m_W^<$ on the smaller of the masses of the two reconstructed $W$ bosons.

-The numerical results in Table~\ref{tab:results} show that as $m_W^<$ is increased, and the $W$ bosons approach their mass shell, the value of $\sigmachshww$ approaches unity.
-However that classical limit is not exceeded so no experimental Bell inequality violation would be expected if using the CHSH inequality.
-These findings are consistent with analytical and numerical results performed previously for entangled states of relativistic spin-1 bosons in the narrow width approximation~\cite{Caban_2008}.
+The numerical results in Table~\ref{tab:results} show that as $m_W^<$ is increased, and the $W$ bosons approach their mass shell, the value of $\itwomax$ approaches two.
+However, that classical limit is not exceeded so no experimental Bell-inequality violation would be expected if using the generalised CHSH operator~\eqref{eq:chshoperatorspin}.
+These findings are consistent with analytical and numerical results for this operator performed previously for entangled states of non-relativistic spin-one systems and of relativistic spin-one bosons in the narrow width approximation~\cite{Caban_2008}.

 The results for the CGLMP inequality are also shown in Table~\ref{tab:results}.
 In this case the expectation values for all values of $m_W^<$ are well in excess of the classical limit of 2, and as large as $2.82$.
-This is close to the largest possible value in non-relativistic quantum mechanics for a maximally entangled state which is $4/(6\sqrt{3}-9)\approx2.8729$~\endnote{See Ref.~\cite{Collins_2002}.
-A slightly larger extremal value of $1+\sqrt{11/3}\approx2.9149$ can achieved for other states that are not maximally entangled~\cite{Acin_2002}.}.
+This is close to the largest possible value in non-relativistic quantum mechanics for a maximally entangled state\myendnote{See Ref.~\cite{Collins_2002}.
+A slightly larger extremal value of $1+\sqrt{11/3}\approx2.9149$ can be achieved for other states that are not maximally entangled~\cite{Acin_2002}.} which is $4/(6\sqrt{3}-9)\approx2.8729$.
 This result confirms that near-maximal violation of the CGLMP inequality is achieved despite relativistic and finite-width corrections.

 In any real experiment corrections will be needed to account for detector acceptance and efficiency effects, for backgrounds, and for indeterminacies in the reconstructed $W$ bosons' rest frames.
 The appropriate selections and corrections will vary from experiment to experiment, and so only some initial estimates of their approximate magnitudes are considered here.